bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- clear sky
+- overcast clouds
-- 96% humidity
+- 97% humidity
-- 8 mph wind
+- 4 mph wind
 - 0.15 inches of precipitation in the past 24 hours

 ## Temperature History